DrPanayioths/AutoSettings/README.md

 # Steps To Use

-1   Click The text Below Release ( Named "Release <Date>"  )
+1   Click The text Below Release ( Named "Release <Date>"  ) After Click The "DRPconfiger.bat" file

-2   Find The File
+2   Find The File In The Explorer Window

 3   Right Click And Click Run as Administrator